stockphrase/no-silo/content/courses/_index.md

 ## No.

-I usually do not take requests for extra comments via email unless there is no other possible way a student can meet with me in person.
-`However, I am happy to discuss new drafts with students during office hours or at other times by appointment`.
+I usually do not take requests for extra comments via email unless there is no other possible way a student can meet with me in person. **However, I am happy to discuss new drafts with students during office hours or at other times by appointment**.
 Considering how easy it is to attach a file to an email, almost every student would seek this additional help.
 As a result, I would be deluged with requests for help, often at the very last minute, making it impossible for me to thoughtfully respond to them all.
-`More significantly, I think this practice also sends the wrong message that I am your personal editor`.
-That really isn't my job.

 {{< /details >}}